menggg22/CAMASim/README.md

 git clone https://github.com/menggg22/CAMASim.git
 ```
 ### Dependencies
-The dependencies required by CAMASim is listed in `requirements.txt`.
-Please run `pip install -r ./requirements.txt` to install these dependencies.
+The dependencies required for CAMASim are listed in `pyproject.toml`.
+We use [uv](https://docs.astral.sh/uv/) to manage these dependencies.
+You can install them by running:

+1. `uv sync`
+2. Followed by sourcing the virtual environment with: `. .venv/bin/activate`

 ### Run examples
 #### Decision Tree Inference on CAM